-Consistent with the '07 Guidelines, Water Year 2023 operations for Lake Powell were conducted under the Lower Elevation Balancing Tier.
+Consistent with the '07 Guidelines, Water Year 2024 operations for Lake Powell were conducted under the Lower Elevation Balancing Tier.
 In March 2023, due to above normal snowpack conditions, Lake Powell releases were projected to be 9.5 MAF, the maximum allowed under the Lower Elevation Balancing Tier conditions.
-In March 2023, the Basin States convened with Reclamation to discuss opportunities to "repay" the May 2022 Additional Cooperative Actions 480,000 acre-feet withheld in Water Year 2022 to protect Lake Powell elevations.
-The Basin States and Reclamation agreed to include repayment of the May 2022 Additional Cooperative Actions Water Year 2022 to Lake Mead, within the Lower Elevation Balancing releases from Lake Powell.
-Therefore, the releases from Lake Powell to Lake Mead were deemed to include the 480,000 acre-feet of Additional

-Cooperative Actions within releases in Water Year 2023, thereby deleting the volume withheld in Water Year 2022.
-In addition, the Basin States concurred with the cessation of DROA releases from Flaming Gorge plus concurred with the pivot to recovering previously released DROA water to Flaming Gorge and Blue Mesa.
-In summary, due to above normal inflows in Water Year 2023, the emergency actions to immediately protect Lake Powell and Lake Mead were no longer necessary, so that reservoir operations returned to consistency with the '07 Guidelines and DCPs.
+In March 2023, the Basin States convened with Reclamation to discuss opportunities to adjust Lake Powell releases to address the May 2022 Additional reduced releases from Lake Powell (aka "Additional Cooperative Actions 480,000 acre-feet withheld in Water Year 2022").
+The Basin States and RecImation agreed that the Lower Elevation Balancing releases from Lake Powell.
+Therefore, the releases from Lake Powell to Lake Mead were deemed to include the 480,000 acre-feet of the Additional Cooperative Actions within releases in Water Year 2023.
+In addition, the Upper Division States and Reclmation consulted with the Lower Basin States regarding the decision to cease DROA releases from Flaming Gorge and with the pivot to recovering previously released DROA water to Flaming Gorge and Blue Mesa.
+In summary, due to above normal inflows in Water Year 2023, the actions to protect Lake Powell and Lake Mead were no longer necessary, so that reservoir operations returned to consistency with the '07 Guidelines and DCPs.

 Reclamation operated Glen Canyon Dam releases consistent with the Lower Elevation Balancing Tier, which included adjustments to actual flows and storage conditions throughout the Water Year.
 Due to declines in inflows to Lake Powell relative to forecasted conditions, the total releases from Lake Powell were 8.581 MAF for Water Year 2023, almost 1.0 MAF decline from the March and April forecasted conditions.
-In addition, Reclamation inadvertently released approximately 44,000 acre-feet more than required under Lower Elevation Balancing Tier operations.
+In addition, Reclamation, due to operational constraints and limitations from real-time adjustments inadvertently released approximately 44,000 acre-feet more than required under Lower Elevation Balancing Tier operations.